 I finished the scallop border on Rabbits Prefer Redwork using invisible machine applique.
-That’s right, invisible machine applique, but with DMC Machine Embroidery thread!
+That’s right, invisible machine applique, but with DMC Machine Embroidery thread or Aurifil 50wt. thread.

 I love to stitch by hand, but there’s a time and a place for everything.
 Machine applique can be the perfect solution when you need to get it done fast.
 The four border scallops took me one evening to applique and you can hardly see any difference.
 I’ll let you in on some of my secrets!

 You’ll need a few things to get started:

 1. Thread to match the color of your applique.
 Use a 50 wt. thread on the top, and regular thread in the bobbin.
 (If you have a problem with your tension, try using the 50wt. in BOTH the bobbin and the top).

 2. 70/10 Microtex machine needle